 Recruitment Process Outsourcing (RPO) is a viable option for companies that are short on internal recruiting resources.
 Some organizations rely on full scale RPO solutions while others provide a variety of customizable and scalable solutions to meet your recruiting and business objectives.

-Recruitment Process Outsourcing (RPO) refers to the process by which a company outsources part or all of its recruitment functions to a third party vendor.
+Recruitment Process Outsourcing (RPO) refers to the process by which a company outsources part or all of its recruitment functions to a third party vendor (the RPO provider).
 This includes a wide range of operations; such as candidate sourcing, screening, interview scheduling and logistics, offer execution, system compliance, and HRIS (human resources information systems) data entry.

-- Quality and Speed to Talent.
-Utilizing a team of experienced, professional recruiters can increase the quality of hire and the speed with which you fill open positions.
+Utilizing a team of experienced, professional RPO recruiters can increase the quality of hire and the speed with which you fill open positions.

-- Consistent Tracking and Compliance.
-An RPO partner can handle and assure adherence to all necessary compliance measures within the sourcing, recruiting, and hiring process.
+An RPO program can handle and assure adherence to all necessary compliance measures within the sourcing, recruiting, and hiring processes.